Tagline: You Don’t Have To Go To Texas For A Chainsaw Massacre!

 Most Absurd Moment

-After finding the mutilated body of our infant killer’s mum, the local police presume that the blood-soaked boy is merely an innocent bystander, in spite of the fact that his fingerprints are all over the murder weapon and the closet he was locked in wasn’t actually locked.
+Finding the mutilated body of our infant killer’s mum, the local police presume that the blood-soaked boy hiding in the same room is merely an innocent bystander, in spite of the fact that his fingerprints are all over the murder weapon and the closet he was locked in wasn’t actually locked.
 ‘Not to worry, kid,’ one of them calmly assures him as clumps of viscera drip from the ceiling.
 They would later inform his boy scout leader that he would be unable to attend camp that week.

 Most Absurd Dialogue

 After stumbling upon a couple of mutilated bodies lying next to a bloodied chainsaw, super sleuth Lieutenant Bracken has some questions for Professor Brown:

 Lieutenant Bracken: Now look, professor, I don’t want to wait for the coroner’s opinion, so can you give me yours?
 Now, could that have been done [points to body] with a chainsaw [points to second body] like that one over there?